Rod Taylor: Stardom

 Taylor's first leading role in a feature film was in The Time Machine (1960), George Pal's adaptation of the science-fiction classic by H. G. Wells, with Taylor as the time traveller who, thousands of years in the future, falls for a woman played by Yvette Mimieux.
 Taylor played a character not unlike that of his Twilight Zone episode of a year earlier and the film World Without End in 1956.

 In or around 1960, he was approached regarding the role of James Bond in the first feature-length Bond film.
 Taylor reportedly declined to become involved because he considered the character of Bond "beneath him".
 Taylor later commented: "Every time a new Bond picture became a smash hit ...
 I tore out my hair."

-In the 1960–1961 television season, Taylor starred as foreign correspondent Glenn Evans in the ABC dramatic series Hong Kong.
-His principal co-star was Lloyd Bochner; Jack Kruschen played the bartender, Tully.
-The program faced stiff competition on Wednesday evenings from NBC's Wagon Train, hence lasted for only one season.
-He voiced Pongo (a Dalmatian dog) in Disney's animated feature One Hundred and One Dalmatians (1961) and also guest-starred on Marilyn Maxwell's short-lived ABC series Bus Stop around the same time.
-In 1962, he starred in an episode of NBC's The DuPont Show of the Week ("The Ordeal of Dr. Shannon"), an adaptation of A. J. Cronin's novel Shannon's Way.